The Augmented Base Locus in Mixed Characteristic: Abstract

 \section{Abstract}

 Let $L$ be a nef and big line bundle on a scheme $X$.
 It is well known that if $X$ is a projective over a field then the augmented base locus and the exceptional base locus agree.
-This result is extended to projective schemes over arbitrary excellent Noetherian bases.
-In particular the result holds in mixed characteristic.
+This result is extended to projective schemes over arbitrary excellent Noetherian bases, assuming the result holds in characteristic zero.
+In particular the result holds if the base is a mixed characteristic Dedekind domain or if $L$ is semiample in characteristic $0$.